-This year I’m making a winter fruit salad.
-We’ve been expanding our horizons and trying new-to-us fruits so I added crunchy Asian pears, sweet and juicy persimmons and pomegranate arils to our usual mix of citrus fruits topped with fresh mint and a drizzle of honey.
+We’ve been expanding our horizons and trying new-to-us fruits, so for this fruit salad I added crunchy Asian pears, sweet and juicy persimmons and pomegranate arils to our usual mix of citrus fruits topped with fresh mint and a drizzle of honey.
 It’s a vibrant, pretty salad that everyone at our house loved.

 Pomegranate Citrus Winter Fruit Salad